sinlger/easy-tools/src/tools/otp-code-generator-and-validator/language/otp-code-generator-and-validator.en.md

-# IT Tools - OTP Code Generator User Guide
+# A Toolio - OTP Code Generator User Guide

 ## 1. Feature Overview
 This OTP code generator is designed for multi - factor authentication.
 It can create and verify time - based one - time passwords (OTP), offering an extra layer of security.